 Rather than one specific construction method, prefab is actually a category of construction methods.

 The term encompasses modular houses, as well as those built using panel construction and steel frame construction.

 A house is defined as prefabricated if any part of it has been manufactured in advance at a factory before it is shipped to the site.
-Any home that is primarily constructed in a factory and then assembled on site is considered prefab.
+Any home that is primarily constructed in a factory and then assembled on-site is considered prefab.

-Prefab homes come in several varieties, including those made from large modules that are assembled on site, such as Royal Homes, or smaller, fully built homes that just have to be delivered.
+Prefab homes come in several varieties, including those made from large modules that are assembled on-site, such as Royal Homes, or smaller, fully-built homes that just have to be delivered.

 Prefabs are becoming popular in Canada as more architects embrace the building method and technological improvements allow for more innovative designs.
-Prefabrication has been around for almost a century now, so the technology has come a long way!
+Prefabrication has been around for almost a century now, so technology has come a long way!

 Here in Ontario, you’re more likely to find prefab homes in small towns and rural areas than urban ones.
-This is mainly because homeowners have a higher chance finding a vacant lot out in the country than in established subdivisions.
+This is mainly because homeowners have a higher chance of finding a vacant lot out in the country than in established subdivisions.

 But prefabs are starting to gain ground in urban areas as well.
 Royal Homes has delivered homes to places as dense as Etobicoke and Richmond Hill!

 Modular is a more specific term than prefab.